-(b) Vesting Upon Termination Due to Death or Disability, without Cause or due to Retirement.
-Subject to the provisions of Sections 3(c) and 3(d) hereof, in the event of the Participant's Termination as a result of death or Disability, by the Company without Cause or due to the Participant's "Retirement" (as defined below), the unvested Option Shares that would have become vested at the vesting date immediately following such Termination as provided in Section 3(a) hereof shall become vested on a pro rata basis (determined by multiplying the number of such unvested Option Shares by a fraction, the numerator of which is the number of calendar days in the period beginning with, if prior to the first vesting date as set forth in Section 3(a) hereof, the vesting date immediately preceding the date of such Termination as set forth in Section 3(a) hereof and ending on the date of such Termination, and the denominator of which is three hundred sixty five (365)).
+(b) Vesting U pon Termination Due to Death or Disability, without Cause or due to Retirement.
+Subject to the provisions of Sections 3(c) and 3(d) hereof, in the event of the Participant's Termination as a result of death or Disability, by the Company without Cause or due to the Participant's "Retirement" (as defined below), the unvested Option Shares that would have become vested at the vesting date immediately following such Termination as provided in Section 3(a) hereof shall become vested on a pro rata basis (determined by multiplying the number of such unvested Option Shares by a fraction, the numerator of which is the number of calendar days in the period beginning with, if prior to the first vesting date as set forth in Section 3(a) hereof, the Grant Date or, if after the first vesting date as set forth in Section 3(a) hereof and ending on the date of such Termination, and the denominator of which is three hundred sixty five (365)).